-(1) A municipality shall have its own budget.

-(2) A municipality's permanent sources of revenue shall be established by law.

-(3) (New-SG 12/07)The municipal council shall determine the size of local taxes under conditions, by a procedure and within the frames, established by law.

-(4) (New-SG 12/07) The municipal council shall determine the size of local charges by a procedure, established by law.

-(5) (Former para 3- SG 12/07) The state shall ensure the normal work of the municipalities through budget appropriations and other means.
+- (1) A municipality shall have its own budget. - (2) A municipality's permanent sources of revenue shall be established by law. - (3) (New-SG 12/07)The municipal council shall determine the size of local taxes under conditions, by a procedure and within the frames, established by law. - (4) (New-SG 12/07) The municipal council shall determine the size of local charges by a procedure, established by law. - (5) (Former para 3- SG 12/07) The State shall ensure the normal work of the municipalities through budget appropriations and other means.

+Δrt 142

-A region shall be an administrative territorial unit entrusted with the conduct of a regional policy, the implementation of state government on a local level, and the ensuring of harmony of national and local interests.
+The region shall be an administrative territorial unit for the conduct of a regional policy, the implementation of state governance on a local level, and the ensuring the concurrance of national and local interests.

-(1) Each region shall be governed by a regional governor aided by a regional administration.(2) A regional governor shall be appointed by the Council of Ministers.
+- (1) Each region shall be governed by a regional governor aided by a regional administration. - (2) A regional governor shall be appointed by the Council of Ministers.

-(3) The regional governor shall ensure the implementation of the state's policy, the safeguarding of the national interests, law and public order, and shall exercise administrative control.
+(3) The regional governor shall ensure the implementation of the State's policy, the safeguarding of the national interests, law and public order, and shall exercise administrative control.

-The central bodies of state and their local representatives shall exercise control over the legality of the acts of the bodies of local government only when authorized to do so by law.
+The central bodies of State and their territorial sub-divisions shall exercise control over the legality of the acts of the bodies of local government only when authorized to do so by law.

-A municipal council shall be free to challenge before a court any act which encroaches on its rights.
+A municipal council shall be free to challenge before a court any act which infringes its rights.